-As a multi award theatre-maker, Tama Matheson performed and directed shows and operas all over the world :
+As a multi-award-winning theatre-maker, Tama Matheson performed and directed shows and operas all over the world :

 Covent Garden,